vivekteega/flowallet-testnet/README.md

  * `upperVectorClock` - VC till which the data is to be requested
  * `atVectorClock` - VC at which the data is to requested
  * `mostRecent` - boolean (true: request only the recent data matching the pattern.
 Just the last one)

+The results are available in floGlobals.generalData Type is mandatory in REQUEST GENERAL DATA.
+So every TYPE of general data must be requested individually and separately.
+If you want to use requests to give results from all types at one go, use Application Data.

 ## 5. OBJECT DATA

 ### RESET or UPDATE operations
 Parameters while resetting or updating
+ * `Object Name`: Name of the object with data populated in floGlobals.appObjects[objectName]

- * `Object Name` The object data with Object Name must be defined
+Note: The object data corresponding with Object Name must be defined in floGlobals.appObjects[objectName] before a reset or update can be done

 #### Options
  * `receiverID` - receiver FLO ID of the data
  * `application` - application using the data
  * `comment` - comment of the data

-##### Important: Never use senderIDs in RESET and UPDATE.
+Note: Never use senderIDs in RESET and UPDATE.
 The system automatically picks the FLO ID of the sender from FLO Globals.
 Its a common mistake developers make.
+Note: Type field is never used while RESET, UPDATE or REQUEST operations in Object Data.
+Type field is internally blocked for Object Data.

 ### REQUEST DATA